DanielT1994/Currency-ML-Analysis/README.md

 * Include a Markdown that summarizes your models and findings and include this report in your GitHub repo.

 * Submit the link to your GitHub project to Bootcampspot.

+# Findings

+In general the models were pretty accurate, with hte in training model outpacing the non trained linear regression model.